Lambda-Labs-Weedmaps-1/Supp2U/README.md

 #### itemfetch -->
 <pre>Returns all of the items within a customer's cart.</pre>

+#### destroy -->
+<pre>Delete an existing cart from the database by its ID. </pre>

 ### Orders

 #### index -->
 <pre>If a customer's ID is present in the params, it returns all of that customer's orders.
 If a businesses' ID is present in the params, it returns all of that businesses' orders.
 If no Id is present, it returns all orders in the database.</pre>

 #### show -->
 <pre>Returns a business by it's ID.</pre>

 #### create -->
 <pre>Transforms a customer's cart into an order.
 It takes all of the items within a customer's cart and creates
 new orderitems for the order aswell.</pre>

 #### update -->
 <pre>Update an order's status with its ID.</pre>